Why is it important that accreditation be done by an independent board?

 What will be the structure of the exam and how and when will it be offered?

 The exact structure of the exam, as well as how and when it will be offered is currently under development.
-The creation of a professional accreditation exam will take a tremendous amount of time and effort, but we hope we can begin taking applications for the first exam by early 2024.
+The creation of a professional accreditation exam takes a tremendous amount of time and effort, but we hope to begin taking applications for the exam in 2024.
 Join our email list to stay informed.

 |